 “Calmseer trusted you,” Allmother finally said.

 “Her one flaw, I must profess,” Lightsong said.
 “Even Goddesses have them, or so I’m told.
-I’ve found it wise to never point such things out on my own.”
+I’ve found it wise to never point such things out.”

 “She was the best of us,” Allmother said, glancing out in the direction of her supplicants.
 “She would meet with people all day, offering them comfort.
-The people loved her, as did the Returned.”
+The people loved her.”

 “Bottom line blue,” Lightsong said.
-“That’s my Command.
+“That’s my ultimate Command.
 Please, take it.
 I’ll tell Blushweaver that you bullied me into giving it to you.
 She’ll be angry at me, of course, but it won’t be the first time.”

 “No,” Allmother finally said.
 “No, I’m not letting you out of this so easily, Lightsong.”